Seattle Bucket List: 75 Things to Do in the Emerald City

 The Seattle Asian Art Museum is one of the most highly regarded museums in the region, holding the Asian Art collection of the Seattle Art Museum.

-The museum lives in the 1933 Art Deco building in Volunteer Park that once was the home to the Seattle Art Museum (SAM).
+The museum lives in the 1933 Art Deco building in Volunteer Park which was once the home of the Seattle Art Museum (SAM).

 22. Museum of History & Industry (MOHAI)